September 6, 2025

-In marketing campaigns, emotions have to be bought in the game, along with a dedicated customer data platform to segment, categorize, and analyze raw data to assign a persona to your customer.
+In marketing campaigns, emotions have to be involved, along with a dedicated customer data platform to segment, categorize, and analyze raw data to assign a persona to your customer.

 In this article, I have listed the top 8 customer data platforms that consolidate data into a single, actionable profile to deliver personalized experiences.
 Let's get into it.